aderbalfarias/snippet/Random/TechnicalInterview.md

 #### Managed vs Unmanaged code
 Managed code is the code which is managed by the CLR(Common Language Runtime) in .NET Framework.
 Whereas the Unmanaged code is the code which is directly executed by the operating system.<br>
-Managed Code:
+- Managed Code:
     - It is executed by managed runtime environment or managed by the CLR.
     - It provides security to the application written in .NET Framework.
-- Memory buffer overflow does not occur.<br>
+    - Memory buffer overflow does not occur.
-Unmanaged Code:
+- Unmanaged Code:
     - It is executed directly by the operating system.
     - It does not provide any security to the application.
-- Memory buffer overflow may occur.<br>
+    - Memory buffer overflow may occur.